andriymz/andriymz.github.io/_posts/2019-03-16-authentication-using-kerberos.md

 ### Request a HDFS Delegation Token

 HDFS Delegation Token can be obtained by calling the [FileSystem](https://hadoop.apache.org/docs/r2.8.2/api/org/apache/hadoop/fs/FileSystem.html)'s *addDelegationTokens* method.
 This method receives the user allowed to renew the delegation tokens and the Credentials object in which the obtained tokens are added.
-The Delegation Tokens can only obtained within Kerberos authenticated context, *i.e.* when UserGroupInformation's authentication method is *KERBEROS*.
+The Delegation Tokens can only be obtained within Kerberos authenticated context, *i.e.* when UserGroupInformation's authentication method is *KERBEROS*.

 ```java
 Configuration conf = new Configuration();